Jumaruba/jtimesched/docs/04_assignment/04_assignment.md

 ### 2.5 Tests developed in QF-Test tool

 #### 1. Save Time Today

+In these tests we exercise the scenario in which the user updates the `Time Today` to a valid time i.e. a time that respects the regular expression "\d+:[0-5]?\d:[0-5]?\d"; or submits an empty input.
+To test this, we decided to combine the paths shown below and to create two different tests: one where the input is a valid time string and another where the input is empty.
+In the end, we must check if the `Time Today`of the project was effectively changed.

 ![](./figures/02_edit_time_today/02_path2_1.png)
 ![](./figures/02_edit_time_today/02_path3.png)

 ##### 1.1.
 Valid Time Today
+The test case `?` was the one used to test this scenario.
+First, we recorded a sequence that represents all the states and transitions:
+- The sequence starts at the main window of the JTimeSched tool, with a project already available....

 ##### 1.2.
 Empty Time Today

 #### 2. Discard Time Today

+Here we test the cases where the user submits an invalid `Time Today` i.e. a time that doesn't respects the regular expression "\d+:[0-5]?\d:[0-5]?\d"; or presses "Esc" to discard his changes.
+In the end, we expect that the `Time Today` value remains the same.
 ![](./figures/02_edit_time_today/02_path2_2.png)
 ![](./figures/02_edit_time_today/02_path3.png)